-Watching Hopkins play “Lecter” is a basic textbook answer to the question, “Show me everything an actor can do with dialogue, his or her voice and expression.”
+- Watching Hopkins play “Lecter” is a basic textbook answer to the question, “Show me everything an actor can do with dialogue, his or her voice and expression.”
 Also a four-time Oscar nominee, Hopkins gives a truly superb effort here and you can just see “Lecter’s” mood and emotion change through nothing more than the turn of his head.
 Hopkins oozes sadism and cruel control throughout.
-It doesn’t get any better than this.
+It doesn’t get any better than his performance in this one.
 He was also in “Juggernaut” (click here for my review) as well as “The Elephant Man” and unexpectedly good work (for a war film) in the semi-classic “A Bridge Too Far” (click here for my review).
 Hopkins was nominated for “The Remains of the Day,” “Nixon,” “Amistad” and from 2019’s “The Two Popes.”

 - Foster certainly does an Oscar-winning turn here, but, set right beside Hopkins, doesn’t quite reach the heights he does.
 It’s kind of like Secretariat nosing out Man o’ War in a horse race.
 A two-time Oscar winner and two-time nominee, Foster does the rural girl with a country accent getting away from her roots in a so-so start, but kicks it into high gear as she verbally spars with the far intellectually superior Hopkins.
 However, ultimately she’s bright and, more importantly, tougher—and sane.
-Foster is one of Hollywood’s premium actors and almost never disappoints and had won an Oscar two years before for “The Accused” and was also nominated for “Nell” and Martin Scorsese’s brutal “Taxi Driver” as a teenaged hooker.
+Foster is one of Hollywood’s premium actors and almost never disappoints and had won her first Oscar two years earlier for “The Accused” and was also nominated for “Nell” and Martin Scorsese’s brutal “Taxi Driver” as a teenaged hooker.

 After these two it would be difficult, if not impossible, for the rest of the cast to even come close.
 However, you’d be surprised with a couple of neat turns from the window dressing.

-At the top of the supporting cast efforts is Anthony Heald as “Dr. Frederick Chilton,” who is Hopkins’ tormentor and the head of the psychiatric unit where the killer is being imprisoned.
+- At the top of the supporting cast efforts is Anthony Heald as “Dr. Frederick Chilton,” who is Hopkins’ petty, self-absorbed tormentor and the head of the psychiatric unit where the killer is being imprisoned.
 Heald was the perfect casting choice and gave the pitch-perfect effort as the egotistical doctor who is promoting himself in working to keep Hopkins in the public eye with the new cases of murder.
 Heald almost sweats his egotism and takes gleeful joy in believing he’s in charge of Hopkins.
 He has also been on TV’s “Boston Public” as well as in films such as “A Time to Kill” and two other films adapted from John Grisham novels.
 He’s even done comedy with “Accepted.”

 - Next in line is the always wonderful Scott Glenn as FBI supervisor “Jack Crawford.”
 Glenn plays the character with the stoic professionalism the character has in the novel and is less the tough, rough-around-the edges fed than Dennis Farina did with the character in “Manhunter” (more about that film later – and click here for my review).
 Glenn’s low-key approach means the character doesn’t jump out like Heald’s, but it is great work in a role necessary to bridge Foster and Hopkins.
 Done wrong, this one character could have made “The Silence of the Lambs” just a bit less of a film.
 Glenn has also been in “Silverado” (click here for my review), “The Right Stuff” and did a nice turn as the nasty bad guy in “Urban Cowboy” with John Travolta as well as a small part in “The Hunt for Red October” (click here for my review).
 I find it surprising that such an accomplished actor hasn’t been even nominated for a Golden Globe, much less an Oscar.
 Hmmm …

-- Frankie Faison plays psych ward orderly “Barney” and is the human, humble counterpart to Heald’s character.
+- Frankie Faison plays psych ward orderly “Barney Matthews” and is the human, humble counterpart to Heald’s character.
 Faison does a smooth job here and has also been in the Wayans brothers’ “White Chicks” (click here for my review).
 Faison and Heald are two of the actors who do their same characters with “Lecter” in “Red Dragon” (the remake of “Manhunter” – see its description below).